saridhi/fin-ml/README.md

 Below is the description of folders in the repo root:

 - deep-learning:
-This contains a selection of five projects completed towards the Udacity Deep Learning Nanodegree using Neural Networks, GAN, RNN, NLP embeddings, and Reinforcement Learning
+This contains a selection of five projects completed towards the Udacity Deep Learning Nanodegree using Neural Networks, GAN, CNN, RNN, NLP embeddings, and Reinforcement Learning

 - whitepapers:
 A selection of relevant papers that coincide with my interest, and also proposals/papers that I have written in order to pursue further reseearch